ajay-mk/Jupyter-in-SLURM/README.md

 - Copy and paste the ssh command to a local terminal.
 - Copy and paste the link to your browser.

 If this was helpful to you, I would appreciate a tweet.
-Raise an issue if you find a bug, or submit a PR.
+Contact me or raise an issue if you find a bug, or submit a PR.

 -Ajay